 A convolutional neural network (CNN or ConvNet) is the most common type of deep neural network.
 A CNN layers learned features with input data, making the architecture well-suited to process 2D data, such as images.
 CNNs eliminate the need for manual feature extraction, so you don't have to identify image-classification features.

 The CNN extracts features from images directly.
 The relevant features are not pre-trained.
 Instead, they are learned as the network trains on a set of images.

-There are some significant reasons why CNNs are preferred over other models.
+There are some significant reasons why convolutional neural networks are preferred over other neural network models.
 To begin with, CNN uses a weight-sharing concept, which reduces the number of parameters that need to be trained, resulting in improved generalization.
 Since there are fewer parameters, CNNs can be trained easily and without overfitting.
 Next, with CNNs, the classification stage is combined with the feature extraction stage, and both stages employ the learning process.
 Also, implementing large networks using general models of ANN is much more difficult than implementing using CNN.